cycloid-community-catalog/stack-monitoring/README.md

 # Stack-monitoring

-This stack provides a way to deploy a monitoring server based on either a specific cloud provider solution or Prometheus.
+This stack provides a way to deploy a monitoring solution based on the default Prometheus stack by deploying [Prometheus](https://prometheus.io/docs/introduction/overview/), [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) and [Grafana](https://grafana.com/).

-There's 3 possible ways to deploy the monitoring solution:
+There's 2 possible ways to deploy the monitoring solution:

-- using a VM with docker (AWS and Azure)
+- using a VM with prometheus stack installed as services
-- using the k8s prometheus stack (k8s only).
+- using the k8s prometheus stack.

 You should choose the corresponding usecase for the provider that you require